GoC-Spending/contracts-data-web/content/department/iic-iac.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Invest in Canada spent an estimated \$22.0M in 2021-2022 on contracts.
+Invest in Canada spent an estimated **\$22.0M in 2021-2022** on contracts.

+Across 156 contracts active since the start of the 2017-2018 fiscal year, 14 have at least one amendment (9%).
+Of contracts with amendments, the average increase in dollar value was 45% and the average number of amendments was 1.36.
+Cumulatively these amendments represent an increase of \$3.5M over the original contract values.

+The average contract duration was 0.74 years, and the average contract value (not including contracts under \$10k) was \$256.7K.
+The longest contract was 5.01 years.
+The largest contract by value (including amendments) was \$8.1M.

 {{< /entity_summary >}}

 ## Vendors